"

 Real Team: A small number of people with complementary skills and compatible commitment levels maintain accountability to each other, their team processes, and overall goals to achieve a successful outcome through a high level of synergy.

 High Performing Team: Few teams reach this level.
 A “high performing team” exceeds the abilities of individual team members and can accomplish far better results together than they could individually.
-Team members bring out the best in each other and see the interpersonal aspects of the team as just important as the tasks.
-Team synergy is established through strong communication, clear team processes, and commitment to the project and to each other’s continual development.
+Team members bring out the best in each other and see the interpersonal aspects of the team as just as important as the tasks.
+They establish team synergy through strong communication, clear team processes, and commitment to the project and to each other’s continual development.
 Building this kind of team synergy usually happens over time (and multiple projects) and takes consistent effort and commitment.

-For a team to reach this level of performance, all members need to be focused not only on the success of the project, but also on effective team dynamics as well as personal growth.
+For a team to reach this level of performance, all members need to focus not only on the success of the project, but also on effective team dynamics and personal growth.
 To set your team up for success, consider the following:

 SIZE: You need to be able to meet and communicate regularly.
-Typically, smaller teams are more effective than larger ones, but that will depend on the kind of project or task you are working on.
+Typically, smaller teams work more effectively than larger ones, but that will depend on the kind of project or task you are working on.

-SKILLS: team members should have adequate levels of complementary skills, and/or be willing to develop skills required to complete the project.
+SKILLS: team members should have adequate levels of complementary skills, and/or a willingness to develop skills required to complete the project.

 PURPOSE & GOALS: all team members need to feel that the project is meaningful and important, and should have some agency in defining the purpose and goals.
 All team members must be able to clearly articulate the goals.

-PROCESSES: the team needs to have clearly stated processes and approaches to completing work that are understood by all, and that allocate work equitably and fairly to each team member.
+PROCESSES: the team needs to have clearly stated processes and approaches to completing work that all members understand and agree with; work is allocate equitably and fairly to each team member.

 Think of a time when you had to work with others to produce or achieve something – a design, poster, presentation, document, etc. You might have been working on a school assignment, been part of a sports team, work team, a club, or a musical band.
 Briefly describe what the task was and then consider the following questions:

-They say “teamwork makes the dream work!”
-Becoming a member of a real or high performing team requires significant commitment and an understanding of team dynamics.
-The following sections provide some perspectives on team dynamics that are often used in professional contexts to promote strong team performance and manage crises effectively; these include the GRIP model, the Tuckman model, the Lencioni model, the DISC model, and the Thomas Kilman Conflict Management model.
+Becoming a member of a real or high performing team requires significant commitment — to both the project and to your teammates — as well as an understanding of team dynamics.
+The following sections provide some perspectives on team dynamics that you will likely come across in professional contexts to promote strong team performance and manage crises effectively; these include the GRIP model, the Tuckman model, the Lencioni model, the DISC model, and the Thomas Kilman Conflict Management model.
+Each of these models contains useful ideas that can help you design a strong team environment.

 GRIP Model